symfony/panther/README.md

 $client->request('GET', 'https://api-platform.com'); // Yes, this website is 100% written in JavaScript
 $client->clickLink('Get started');

-// Wait for an element to be rendered
+// Wait for an element to be present in the DOM (even if hidden)
 $crawler = $client->waitFor('#installing-the-framework');
+// Alternatively, wait for an element to be visible
+$crawler = $client->waitForVisibility('#installing-the-framework');

 echo $crawler->filter('#installing-the-framework')->text();
 $client->takeScreenshot('screen.png'); // Yeah, screenshot!